KohaILS/koha-manual-zh-cn/source/administration.rst

       **Note**

-      The Editor tickbox controls whether this subfield will display within cataloguing editor for this framework.
-If you tick Collapsed the subfield will be hidden in the editor but will be displayed if the field label is clicked to expand all subfields
+      The Editor checkbox controls whether this subfield will display within cataloging editor for this framework.
+If you check Collapsed the subfield will be hidden in the editor but will be displayed if the field label is clicked to expand all subfields